-Lighting – which is measured in luminance plays a key role in improving road safety.
-A new measurement system is now being deveoped to evaluate night-time road lighting conditions based on luminance-calibrated 3D point cloud data.
+A new measurement system is being developed to evaluate night-time road lighting and safety conditions based on luminance-calibrated 3D point cloud data.
 This new approach integrates imaging photometry, which is commonly used to measure road lighting, with mobile laser scanning techniques, which are mainly used to measure the 3D geometry of the road environment.
 There are many interesting potential applications of the resulting georeferenced luminance point cloud.

 In road traffic, the role of illumination is to improve the visibility of the road and the surrounding environment.
 Illumination is also one of the most effective ways of increasing road safety; it has been shown to reduce the number of accidents in road traffic by 30%.
 Road and street lighting also promotes the implementation of an unimpeded environment.
 However, the hazardous effects of light include disturbing, external light shining into an illuminated area which causes discomfort and interferes with the visibility of essential information.